tolicodes/infragen/guide/building-infragen/README.md

-## Applying the Principles to Infragen
+## Applying the Principles to InfraGen

 Starting from scratch I decided to apply those principles to InfraGen.